RAF Steeple Morden: 3d Photographic Reconnaissance Group

 Although not planned for use until 1943 Steeple Morden was first used by the United States Army Air Forces Eighth Air Force 3d Photographic Reconnaissance Group, arriving from RAF Membury on 16 October 1942.
-The 3d consisted of the 5th, 12th, 13th, 14th, 15th and 23d squadrons and only stayed at the airfield until 10 December, departing for La Senia Algeria as part of Operation Torch.
+The 3d consisted of the 5th, 12th, 13th, 14th, 15th and 23d squadrons and only stayed at the airfield until 10 December, departing for La Senia, Algeria as part of Operation Torch.

-During the stay of the 3d PRG, Lieutenant-Colonel Elliott Roosevelt, son of Franklin D. Roosevelt served as commander and also flew an F-4 "Lightning".
+During the stay of the 3d PRG, Lieutenant-Colonel Elliott Roosevelt, son of Franklin D. Roosevelt served as commander and also flew an F-4 Lightning.

 Between January 1943 and May 1943 the airfield was used by No. 17 OTU which used Bristol Blenheims.

 355th Fighter Group

+Republic P-47D Thunderbolt of the 357th Fighter Squadron.

 With the departure of the photo-recon squadrons, the 355th Fighter Group, arrived from Philadelphia Municipal Airport on 9 July 1943.
 The group was under the command of the 65th Fighter Wing of the VIII Fighter Command.
 Aircraft of the group were identified by white around their cowling and tail.

 The group consisted of the following squadrons: